Snawoot/jsonsurfer/README.md

 This tool is intended for extracting data from huge JSON files that cannot fit into memory.

+## Installing
+jsonsurfer is distributed as standalone JAR assembly, suitable to be runned with modern Java Runtime Environment.
+You just have to [download](https://github.com/Snawoot/jsonsurfer/releases/download/v0.1/jsonsurfer-assembly-0.1.jar) and run it from command line.

 ## Building
 This application uses sbt as build tool.